Du Roi Infanterie

 In 1756, the regiment was at the camp of Saint-Valéry.

 In 1757, the regiment joined the Army of the Lower Rhine commanded by the Maréchal d'Estrées for the planned invasion of Hanover.
 On May 18, it arrived at Büderich to work at the entrenchment of the bridgehead.
 In June, it was encamped at Bielefeld with d'Estrées' Main Corps.
 On July 26, the regiment was at the Battle of Hastenbeck where it was part of the left wing under the Duc de Broglie.
 It advanced against the Hanoverian right.
+In this battle, the regiment lost Major de Saintenac, Captains de Raymond and de Sorbon, and 1 lieutenant, wounded.
 After the victory, it encamped from July 31 to August 2 at Grosselsen near Hameln with the main body of the Army of the Lower Rhine.
 Later on, it participated in the conquest of Hanover.
 After the Convention of Kloster-Zeven, it followed the main body, led by the Maréchal de Richelieu, who encamped at Halberstadt in Prussian territory from September 28 to November 5.
 In this camp, the regiment was placed in the centre of the first line.
 It later took part in the expedition against Celle.
 The defeat of the Franco-Imperial army at Rossbach in November caused the general retreat of all French corps behind the Rhine.
 At the end of the year, the regiment took its winter-quarters in Kassel in Hessen.

 In April 1758, when the Comte de Clermont redeployed his army along the Rhine, the regiment was stationed in Neuss.
 After the successful crossing of the Rhine by Ferdinand's Army on May 31, the regiment retired towards Rheinberg where it joined Clermont's Army on June 2.
 It remained in this camp until June 12 and was placed in the centre of the first line.
 On June 23, the regiment took part in the Battle of Krefeld where it was placed in the centre of the first line under Guerchy.
 After this defeat, it retired on Königsdorf.
 In Mid August, after Ferdinand's retreat to the east bank of the Rhine, the regiment, as part of the Army of the Lower Rhine under the Marquis de Contades, recrossed the Rhine to follow the Allied army.
 On August 20, it was encamped near Wesel where it was placed in the centre of the first line.